Coaching Services

 - To use insurance, client must receive a mental health diagnosis.

 Coaching helps people achieve personal, relationship, and professional goals.
-Coaching is for clients whose basic needs are met and are ready to work with an equal to achieve their goals.
+It is for clients whose basic needs are met and ready to work with an equal to achieve their goals.
 A coach helps you discover and utilize practical strategies to meet your goals.
-Coaches do not give a mental health diagnose or treat emotional and mental health issues.
-As a coach who is also a licensed Marriage and Family Therapist, I can help you become aware of any blocks to reaching your goals that are related to your past, so you can make lasting changes, and move forward with confidence in reaching your goals.
+Coaches don’t give a mental health diagnose or treat emotional and mental health issues.
+As your coach, I help you become aware of any blocks you might have that prevent you from reaching your goals.
+With the blocks removed, you can make lasting change and move forward with confidence in reaching your goals.

 Therapy addresses emotional and mental health concerns.
-In therapy or counseling, goals are focused on reducing the frequency, intensity, and severity of symptoms with a diagnosis.
-Additionally, therapy focuses on healing trauma and old emotional wounds.
-If you are wanting to address deep emotional pain, trauma, and/or dysfunctional patterns of behavior, you will want to work with a therapist.
+In therapy or counseling, Therapy goals focus on reducing the frequency, intensity, and severity of symptoms with a diagnosis.
+It can also focus on healing trauma and old emotional wounds.
+If you want to address deep emotional pain, trauma, and/or dysfunctional patterns of behavior, you will want to work with a therapist.
 While I am a Licensed Marriage & Family Therapist, I can only conduct therapy with clients in the states of Iowa and Florida.
+Click here if you are interested in discussing therapeutic services with me.
+Also, I cannot be one role for a client and then change to another role.

-Becoming a licensed therapist requires graduating graduate school with several hundred hours of supervised practice, two additional years of leading sessions while receiving supervision, passing a national exam, and requirements for continuing education every two years.
-There is a licensing board and ethical standards to be adhered to.
+To become a licensed therapist most often requires one to graduate from a masters level program with several hundred hours of supervised practice, two additional years of leading sessions while receiving supervision, passing a national exam, and ongoing continuing education.
+There is a state licensing board and ethical standards to adhere to.
 Sessions and client information is protected by HIPAA, which lists clients rights.

 Anyone can call themselves a coach.
 While there are certification programs, there are no legal or educational requirements, regulations or governing bodies.

-If your past is greatly affecting your present and limiting your future, therapy would be most appropriate in helping you address old wounds and beliefs.
-If we begin a coaching relationship, I will continuously assess if therapy would be most beneficial (and ethical) for you.
-If I should determine therapy is what is needed at the time, I will provide you with some referrals.
-You may choose to return to coaching after completing therapy.
+If your past is greatly affecting your present and limiting your future, therapy is more appropriate in helping you address old wounds and beliefs.
+If we begin a coaching relationship, I will continuously assess if therapy is most beneficial for you.
+Should I determine therapy is needed, I will provide you with some referrals.
+Then you may choose to return to coaching after completing therapy.